peter88213/nvhelp-de/source/section_menu.rst

 -  Gegenstände

 .. note::
-   Only “normal” sections appear in the section list.
+   Only "normal" sections appear in the section list.
-   Abschnitts of the “Unbenutzt” type are omitted.
+   Abschnitts of the "Unbenutzt" type are omitted.

 Der Dateinamenszusatz lautet ``_sectionlist``.